Sarohia94/Project-2-History-Quiz/README.md

 * To make it responsive so that users are able to view the site on a range of device sizes.
 * To make it easy for users to interact with the website intuitively.
-* To make it available to use any time and any where
+* To make it available to use any time and any where.

 #### First Time Visitor Goals